isomerpages/pa-corp/_our-programmes/Community Sports.md

 website <a href="https://www.onepa.gov.sg/interest-groups/sports-fitness" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <p></p>
 <h2>Let the Community Championship begin!</h2>
-<p>Be Part of the TEAM!</p>
+<p>Join the Squad!</p>
-<p>Your community is gearing up for sports competitions in the neighbouhood!
-Whether you are an avid player or a weekend warrior, we want you to represent your local sports teams and play your way to the Pesta Sukan in July and August.
-Choose from these sports to represent your local community: <strong>basketball, badminton, football, pickleball or table tennis</strong>.</p>
+<p>Your hood is revving up for some epic sports showdowns!
+Whether you're a die-hard player or a weekend warrior, we want you to rep your local sports crews and battle your way to the Pesta Sukan in July and August.
+Take your pick from these sports to rep your local community: <strong>basketball, badminton, football, pickleball or table tennis</strong>.</p>
-<p>Put your game face on and find out how you can PLAY a part.</p>
+<p>Strap on your game face and discover how you can get in on the action.</p>
 <p>* <a href="#about">About Cluster Sports Competitions</a></p>
 <p>* <a href="#upcoming">Upcoming Cluster Sports Competitions</a></p>
 <p>* <a href="#look">The 5 Sports to look out for</a></p>